Lighthouse CI Extension for Azure Devops that can run lighthouse tests, assert and save your results.

 CLI options - Command Line Arguments used to override options in configuration file.

-Artifact to Infer Build Context - Used by the task to override Lighthouse CI's build context for autorun and upload options.
-You can pretty much leave this blank for other options.
+Artifact to Infer Build Context - Used by the task to override Lighthouse CI's build context for autorun and upload commands.
+You can pretty much leave this blank for other commands.

-Build Pipelines - When running the tasks inside a build pipeline, the context is inferred from the Git Repo.
+Build / YAML Multi-stage Pipelines - When running the tasks inside mutli stage pipeline, the context is inferred from the Predefined variables listed in table below.
 Any value passed to this input is ignored inside build pipelines.

 Build Context Override